 And carry them in His bosom,

-A God who provides what we need when we need it.
+The characteristics of a truly Good Shepherd were well known to the people through the 23rd Psalm – the Lord is my Shepherd.
+He is a God who provides what we need, when we need it.
 A God who cares so much about us that He leads us to green pastures of peace and refreshment whenever we are wearied by the challenges of the world.
-One who teaches us the good way and walks with us through all of the fears, grief, and terrors that life can bring.
-We need not fear evil or the evil one, for the Lord will defend and comfort us as no other god or idol ever could.
+One who teaches us the good way and walks with us through all of the fears, grief, and the terrors that life can bring.
+We need not fear the evil one, for the Lord will defend and comfort us as no other false god or idol ever could.
 The Lord gives us all this, and promises even more:

 5 You prepare a table before me in the presence of my enemies;